For RIAs & Portfolio Teams — Transition Path Analysis

 Baseline vs. workflow comparison

 Direct comparison at the same gains budget: TE proxy before and after, sell ticket count, sell turnover, and a hard-constraint audit confirming zero violations in both paths.
+This gives the advisory team a concentrated position analysis RIA comparison they can evaluate before implementation.

 📊